bastijnvandenboom/Imaging_cleaning/README.md

 # how to use it

-Clone/download the code, add to your Matlab path, and run GUI_imaging_cleaning.
+Clone/download the code, add to your Matlab path, and run PRISM.

 Change settings (Selection and Merge) before loading data: